 If they're too little to hunt too far outside, you can make your own Easter egg garden that “grows” eggs instead.
 Placing Easter egg flowers in the grass with sweets or chocs inside will make it easy for even the littlest ones to find their treats.

 Those adventurous little pirates will get a kick out of this Easter egg treasure hunt.
 After all, who can resist buried treasure?
 Especially if that means a one-of-a-kind golden egg left behind by the Easter Bunny.

 Energy fuelled hunt

 So, if your kids have been begging for Easter eggs all day long, why not make them work for it?
 Hide sports-themed Easter eggs that contain an active instruction along with an egg.
-Kids then have to do 10 press ups or run a lap around the yard before they can move on to the next egg.
-Plus they'll probably sleep very well after this one and burn off some of the calories from eating them.
+Kids then must do 10 press ups or run a lap around the yard before they can move on to the next egg.
+Plus, they'll probably sleep very well after this one and burn off some of the calories from eating them.